payu-india/CMS-Chatbot/reference/hexa WALLET/closed-loop-wallet-apis/register-customer-api.md

 metadata:
   robots: index
 ---
+---
+title: "Register Customer API"
+description: "API to register a new customer and create a digital wallet with onboarding checks when opted by the issuer."
+---

+# Register Customer API

 The Register Customer API allows you to register a new customer and facilitates the creation of a digital wallet.
 This API performs onboarding checks when opted by the issuer.

 ## Environment